Cord blood donation and banking

 Cord blood for private use is managed by private companies that charge fees.
 If you're considering using a private service, ask about all the fees involved.
 Further information can be found online or through your doctor.

-When your baby is 6 months old, you and your baby will be contacted to have a free health check.
-If that is all clear, then the blood can be used.
+When your baby is 6 months old, you will be contacted to make sure that you, your baby and family are healthy.
+If all is well, then the blood can be used to help others

 Learn more here about the development and quality assurance of healthdirect content.